 To achieve the stated speeds, you need a couple of things in place.

 For one, you need enterprise-grade bare-metal machines.
 Solana needs high specification nodes.
-Don’t expect to run on cloud nodes or consumer-grade hardware.
+Don’t expect to run on consumer-grade hardware.

 You also need reliability and consistency.
 With a normal Solana setup, that means dedicated maintenance.
 After all, the mainnet is still in Beta.